 |Medical/Health||4-27%||5-10%||6% (includes health insurance)|

-|Insurance||1-4%||10-25% (includes health insurance)||9% (health insurance included in Medical/Health)|
+|Insurance||1-4%||10-25% (includes health insurance)||9% (health insurance included in Medical/Health category)|

-|Personal||4-24%||5-10%||5% (All other expenses)|
+|Personal||4-25%||5-10%||5% (All other expenses)|

-|Savings, Debt, Other not included||n/a, see above||n/a, see above||14%|
+|Savings, Debt, Other not included||n/a, see above||n/a see above||14%|

 As time went on, I learned to save more, especially in the grocery category.

-You can probably see from my debt free budget breakdown that we spent almost nothing on clothing, entertainment, and household items.
+The recommended Dave Ramsey clothing budget percentage is 2-7%.
+However, you can probably see from my debt free budget breakdown that we spent only 1% on clothing.

-To cut costs on transportation, my husband drove to the park and ride and took the bus to work.
+To cut costs on transportation, my husband drove to the park-and-ride and took the bus to work.

-These are the ways we were able to ‘balance’ our budget and get out of debt fast.
+These are just the ways we were able to ‘balance’ our budget and get out of debt fast.
 Your situation is probably completely different, so I’ve listed a few key tips below that can get you started on making your own debt free budget.